-Patients with inflammatory bowel disease may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their inflammatory bowel disease may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+Patients with inflammatory bowel disease (IBD) may be unable to work because of their disease and its related complications.
+Patients who find themselves unable to work because of their IBD may qualify for long-term disability (LTD) benefits.
+The insurance company will review claims to see if the claimants qualify under their plan’s terms and conditions.
+If a long-term disability claim for IBD is denied, a long-term disability attorney can help appeal a denial and, if necessary, file a lawsuit against the insurer.

-An inflammatory bowel disease is actually a group of disorders that inflame the intestines.
-Once thought to be an autoimmune disease where the immune system attacked the body, modern research shows that IBD actually happens when the immune system attacks food, bacteria, or a harmless virus in the gut, leading to inflammation and bowel injury.
+Inflammatory bowel disease is a group of disorders that inflame the intestines.
+Once thought to be an autoimmune disease in which the immune system attacks the body, modern research shows that IBD actually happens when the immune system attacks food, bacteria, or a harmless virus in the gut, leading to inflammation and bowel injury.

 There are two main types of IBD – Crohn’s disease and ulcerative colitis.
 Crohn’s disease can affect any portion of the gastrointestinal tract from the mouth to the anus, while ulcerative colitis takes place strictly in the colon or large intestine.